sh33ner/sh33ner.github.io/_posts/2024-04-01-deployments1.md

 First, what does your organization consider a successful deployment?
 Is it just that the service is up and running when the deployment is finished?
 Most likely not.
 A good deployment means there's no errors during the execution, all the services start, and the features and improvments work as expected.

 AEM as a Cloud Service is very good at having deployments complete successfully, but what if the features or improvements aren't quite right, or broken?
 How do you address that scenario?
-What are the options?
+I think the reactive options are:

 1. Fail forward with a hotfix
 2. Rollback the deployment